leaveoscaralone/react-graphql-project/instatags/README.md

 To install the required dependencies run `npm install && bower install` from the project folder.

-To use the Instagram API you first need to set up a new client and get an access token, following the instructions you find in `instagram-api-setup.md`.

 Now you can run the `gulp` command from the project folder: this will launch a server that hosts the app, open the browser on the homepage, and automagically reload the page any time you modify a js, html, or css file.

 ## Tips